Skip to main content

 Voice agent with ElevenLabs or PlayHT

-We integrate ElevenLabs and PlayHT streaming TTS for voice agents with conversational latency — first audio chunk in under 500ms on well-configured streaming pipelines.
-Voice personality design is treated as a product requirement: tone, pacing, and conversational style designed against your brand and user expectations.
+We configure ElevenLabs and PlayHT streaming TTS pipelines targeting first-chunk latency under 500ms — the threshold where voice conversations stop feeling synthetic.
+Personality design is a product requirement: tone, pacing, and speaking style are spec'd against your brand and user context before a word gets recorded.

 Multimodal conversation handling

-GPT-4o and Claude 3.5 Sonnet support image and document inputs natively.
-We build processing pipelines that handle user-submitted screenshots, product photos, and documents — extracting context and injecting it into the conversation state so agents can respond to what the user is actually showing them.
+GPT-4o and Claude 3.5 Sonnet accept image and document inputs natively.
+We build processing pipelines that ingest user-submitted screenshots, product photos, and PDFs — extract structured context, and inject it into conversation state so the agent responds to what the user is actually showing, not just what they typed.

 RAG-grounded knowledge responses